 How Much is My Pradaxa Case Worth?

 Attorneys are still gathering new cases, however, to go after as patients are still coming forward who have suffered from the drug.
-In most cases when there is an initial settlement, future rounds of settlement could settle for less.
+In most cases when there is an initial settlement, future rounds of the settlement could settle for less.
 This is not always the case.
 Some patients are being advised to expect comparable numbers to the first settlement.

 How Nova Legal Funding Can Help

 The lawsuit process for your Prilosec case can take years to settle.
 It is very difficult to compete with major pharma companies that spend millions on lawyer fees.
 You do not have to suffer from financial hardship while waiting for your case to settle.
-Nova Legal Funding will help you get a pre-settlement loan so you can focus on your recovery.
+Nova Legal Funding will help you get a pre-settlement loan, so you can focus on your recovery.
 We can approve you at industry-low rates, and there are no up-front costs to you.
 You pay nothing if you lose your case.
 We don’t look at your employment history or your credit history to approve you!